tlouarn/tlouarn.github.io/_posts/2021-06-03-implementing-domain-driven-design.md

 * **Strategic Modeling** is an abstraction exercise where software engineers and domain experts gather and study the terminology used in a given Domain in order to uncover different Bounded Contexts, each Context having its own Ubiquitous Language.

-* By opposition, **Tactical Modeling** relies on a series of common coding recipes that could prove useful in implementing DDD.
+* In contrast, **Tactical Modeling** relies on a series of common coding recipes that could prove useful in implementing DDD.
 Typical recipes include Entities, Value Objects, Aggregates, Repositories etc. Using these coding patterns does not guarantee that the overall project will be properly modeled, but properly modeling the project will likely result in using these coding patterns.

 # Terminology matters

 * In Philosophy, a good starting point when writing an essay is to look at the etymology of the very words used in the subject and, from there, explore the spectrum of their meanings and gain insight on the relationships between concepts.

-* DDD follows the same approach: by focusing extensively on the words used in a given Domain, the hope is to also discover how the concepts interact together and use this as a foundation on which to write the actual code.
-In this respect, one can see software engineers as modern-days Socrates asking questions to Domain experts in order to extract and model their knowledge.
+* DDD follows the same approach: by focusing extensively on the words used in a given Domain, the goal is to discover how the concepts interact and use this understanding as a foundation for writing the actual code.
+In this respect, one can see software engineers as modern-days Socrates engaging with domain experts to extract and model their knowledge.

 # Bounded Contexts

 It’s okay to model the same concept using different objects as part of different Bounded Contexts.

-Taking the example of a book (this is my example, for illustration only):
+Consider the example of a book:

 * In the Bounded Context of a creative writing software, a book could be modeled as a collection of ideas and a temporary title
 * In the Bounded Context of a publisher’s database, a book could be modeled as a structured object with different types of content including a preface and a back cover as well as references to the people who helped finalize it